mhamzahashim/zbloggingx/content/posts/a-glossary-of-important-seo-terminology-to-know.md

 User Experience:

 User experience is a person’s emotions and attitudes about using a particular product, system or service.
 It includes the practical, experiential, affective, meaningful and valuable aspects of human-computer interaction and product ownership.

-Featured snippet:

-A featured snippet is a summary of an answer to a user’s query, which is displayed on top of Google search results.
-It’s extracted from a webpage and includes the page’s title and URL.

-.Htaccess File:

-htaccess is a configuration file for use on web servers running the Apache Web Server software. htaccess files can be used to alter the configuration of the Apache Web Server software to enable/disable additional functionality and features that the Apache Web Server software has to offer.

-H1, h2, h3 … h6 Headings:

-HTML tags that identify the headings, ie titles, and subtitles.
-Their number indicates a hierarchical level: h1 is the highest, h2 immediately below and so on up to h6, which is the lowest.

 Website Hosting: